gfsd3v/camera-challenge/README.md

 # Image to PDF email sender

-In this code challenge i did a fully responsive web app where the user can either take a picture or upload a image, and recieve this image as PDF in the desired email.
+In this code challenge i did a fully responsive web app where the user can either take a picture or upload a image and recieve this image as PDF in the desired email.
 I used [`Netlify Lambda Functions`](https://www.netlify.com/docs/functions/) for processing the image and send the email.
 Here is a link for the [`app in production enviroment`](https://camerachallenge.netlify.com/).

 ## Improvement ideas